 During this episode, John shares with us the story behind the proudest moment of his career and how his path has taken him to meet world leaders such as the Dalai Lama, Donald Trump and Vladimir Putin.

-In more recent years, John has written twelve books and is the host of chart-topping podcast, Hunting Ghislaine, where he investigates Ghislaine Maxwell’s involvement in the Jeffrey Epstein scandal.
+In more recent years, John has written 12 books and is the host of chart-topping podcast, Hunting Ghislaine, where he investigates Ghislaine Maxwell’s involvement in the Jeffrey Epstein scandal.

 Alexei Sayle shares with us his upbringing in Liverpool, son of a Jewish mother and both parents part of the Communist party.
 He tells of his life in a happy, stable working class family.